XiaomiFirmwareUpdater/xmfirmwareupdater.github.io/_posts/2019-03-25-whyred-pie-is-here.md

 Because Xiaomi Note 5 (whyred) is a super popular device for custom ROMs users, I've made a special release of those closed beta Pie ROMs Firmware, non-arb Firmware, and Firmware-less ROMs.

+**Note**: These ROMSs and Firmwares can't be flashed from the official updater.
+You'll have to use a custom recovery in order to flash.

 Here're the download links:
 - Global Firmware: [Here](https://www.androidfilehost.com/?fid=1395089523397925480)
 - Global non-arb Firmware: [Here](https://www.androidfilehost.com/?fid=1395089523397925477)